Some of the tabs described in this article might not be available in your installation of Creative Cloud desktop app.

 When you license an image, Creative Cloud apps that support library-linked assets—Photoshop, Illustrator, and InDesign—automatically updates all linked instances of the image to the licensed, high-resolution version without the watermark.

-For more information, see Using Adobe Stock.
+For more information, see Using Adobe Stock in Creative Cloud apps.

 Showcase and discover creative work on Behance.
 As a member, you can create a portfolio of your work and broadcast it widely and efficiently.
 Or, explore the latest creative work from designers around the world by browsing featured or popular work across fields.